CSE3902-Group-3/CSE3902-TheLegendOfZelda-Remake/README.md

 - `b` for Link to use his secondary item

 ### Other controls
+- Use `Enter` to start the game from the starting menu
-- Use `q` to quit and `r` to gameover and reset the program back to its initial state.
+- Use `q` to quit
+- Use `r` to gameover and reset the program back to its initial state.
 - Use `space` to pause or resume the game.
 - Use right/left click to cycle rooms
 - After Link dies, use `Shift` to switch between options in game over menu.
 Use `Enter` to select the option.

 ## Major Known Bugs:
-- All menus (including HUD) exept game over are not currently functional at all
+- Interface HUD is not functional, does not update
 - The inventory system is not currently functional at all
 -   Link can not use any items
 -   All items do nothing